ChandraCXC/iris-docs/markdown/releasenotes/index.md

 list in [Bugs & Caveats][bugs].
 If you experience any other issues with Iris, please send us a message at the [CXC HelpDesk][helpdesk].

-### Fitting Tool

-  * The tool is currently missing "bulk" operations on model parameters (e.g. thaw all, freeze all).
-  * There is currently no warning when overwriting existing files.

 ### Visualizer

   * Residuals and main plot are not bound together when zooming, panning, etc.
   * Depending on the size of the Visualizer window, legend might spill over the bounds of the Visualizer when many segments are displayed.
-Workaround: users can hide the legend from the "View" menu.
+    **Workaround:** users can hide the legend from the "View" menu.
   * It is not possible to filter data points by selecting them in the Visualizer.
   * When analyzing SEDs with more than 16 segments, fitting ranges are not visualized in the plotter.
 However, they are still listed in the Fitting Ranges window.

 ### Metadata Browser